MuthuBrijesh/Bike_Service_Application/README.md

 - Receive an email whenever a booking is made
 - Login Owner Account
 - Update the Password by using OTP through Email
+- Can change number of booking per day

 ### Customers
 - Should be able to register for an account with his email address and mobile number